mdditt2000/k8s-bigip-ctlr/user_guides/k8s-ha/README.md

-# Kubernetes User Guide with BIG-IP High Availability (HA) Configuration
+# User Guide with CIS and BIG-IP (HA) Configuration using Kubernetes Flannel Network Fabric

-This user-guide is created to document integration of CIS and BIGIP in a HA cluster.
+This user-guide is created to document integration of CIS and BIGIP in a HA cluster using Flannel Network Fabric.
 Diagram below displays a BIG-IP HA cluster.
 Each BIG-IP has a dedicated CIS instance

 ![architecture](https://github.com/mdditt2000/k8s-bigip-ctlr/blob/main/user_guides/k8s-ha/diagrams/2021-05-19_11-19-07.png)